 Cantonese cuisine is traditionally found in the west of the country and one of the most popular dishes is clay pot rice which is rice that has been cooked with chicken, Chinese sausage and mushrooms and is prepared in a clay pot.

 A favourite Indian dish is Murtabak which is an Indian/Muslim dish of folded roti prata dough that has been stuffed with spiced mince meat, onions and eggs.
 Murtabak is traditionally served with curry.

 Malay cuisine in Singapore is a fusion of Indonesian and Thai influences.
 Common Malay dishes include rendang, which is a dry, dark and heavy coconut-based curry that is served over meat.
-Satay is also very well liked and is tasty barbecued meat kabobs that are quite sweet and are dipped in a chili peanut sauce.
+Satay is also very well-liked and is tasty barbecued meat kabobs that are quite sweet and are dipped in a chilli peanut sauce.

 Singapore Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Singapore.

 Learn about the history and culture of Singapore, the must-try food and drink, and what to pack in your suitcase.
 Read about Singapore's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Singapore for yourself.
 Start exploring… book one of our Singapore tours today!

 After your Singapore tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.